Working On The Chain Gang

 “Box!” he’d say in a hoarse whisper.
 “BOX! ..BOX!!
 It’s THIRD down!”

 I looked up meekly at the sign I was holding to confirm that I had not yet switched my sign from second down, and I then would quickly make the correction.
 And I would vow to myself to not let that happen again, and it didn’t…. until the next time it did.
 Fortunately for me (but not for the home team), the game was not close, so these little errors had no untoward effect on a play or the game.
-The deficit was 20-0 at halftime, and could have been far greater, if not for some curious play-calling by the visitors’ head coach.
+The deficit was 20-0 at halftime, and could have been far greater, if not for some curious play-calling by the visitors'’ head coach.
 I began to wonder if he might now be using this game as a glorified practice of sorts.
 And it was while I was busy daydreaming about his strategy that I inadvertently violated Quincy’s earlier strict instruction.
 Immediately following yet another long play, I hurried down the sideline toward the new line of scrimmage.
 Seeing this, Quincy waved me back, ” Not yet, Box!
 Not yet!
 Go back!
-There’s a penalty flag!”
+There'’s a penalty flag!”
 I hurried back to my original site (approximately) with a new understanding of why I was instructed to hold my place until Quincy beckoned me forward.
 Namely, if the penalty was to be assessed from the previous spot, it would be helpful (that is to say, vital) to know exactly where the previous spot actually was.
 And so I felt great relief when that penalty was declined, making insignificant the exact location of the prior spot I was supposed to have kept marked.
 Once Quincy then cleared me for takeoff, I hurried back down to my usual station, directly behind him as he straddled the 15 yard-line, his eyes forward as always.
 “Box!
 It’s FIRST down, Box!”, he croaked at me.
 Looking up, I see that ONCE AGAIN I had left the number unturned.
 As I fixed that, I felt compelled to ask him, “How can you see that?
 You’re looking straight ahead.”
-He responded only by tapping the earpiece in his right ear, letting me know that the gentlemen in the press box all the way across the field are alerting him to my miscue(s).
-That realization was humbling in a more profound way.
+He responded only by tapping the earpiece in his right ear,and pointing across the field, toward the top of the stands.Thus he was letting me know that the gentlemen in the press box were alerting him to my miscue(s).
+That realization was humbling to me in a more profound way.
 Not only were my goofs known to Quincy, but the press box members and the crowd were aware too.
 I knew that intuitively, but the earpiece aspect brought that fact home to me in a more strident fashion.
-And to make things a bit worse, at about that same time Mr. White Cap/Head Ref leaned in from midfield to say something to Quincy.
+And to make things a bit worse, at about that same time Mr.White Hat/Head Referee leaned in from midfield to murmur something to Quincy.
 While I could not hear exactly what he said, I did hear Quincy’s immediate reply– “you see what I’m working with here”.

 I don’t know that he was necessarily referring to us, or to me alone or none of the above.
 But the timing sure seemed suggestive .
 Whatever that topic was about, the lopsided game lurched along as the visitors steadily added to their lead.
 Since we were stationed on the visitors’ sideline, there was a happy vibe in our midst.
 With their lead continuing to grow, the kids from out-of-town were having a fine time.
 Players were making big plays and lots of backups were getting some serious playing time.
 That light mood pervaded their entire staff.
-The water carriers offered us cold water from their stash, and a ball boy accommodated my impulsive request for a practice ball to toss a few times with my chain gang mates during the odd timeout.
+Their water carriers offered us cold water from the team's stash, and a ball boy accommodated my impulsive request for a practice ball to toss a few times with my chain gang mates during the odd timeout.

 With all that covered, I sought a little more background from Quincy himself.
 He’d been refereeing now for seven years, he said.
 He wanted to keep going for a few more years but he confided that his real goal was to work his way up to Division II, at the college level.
 It was somehow reassuring to me that our sideline savant in fact harbored higher ambitions.